-Mathematics for Elementary Teachers is a first mathematics course for students who want to pursue a major in elementary education.
-The course will use a variety of problem-solving skills while exploring many aspects of the real number system.
+Lec.
+3 Lab.
+0 Credit 3 Math for Elementary Teachers I is the first of two mathematics courses for students who want to pursue a major in elementary education.
+This course will use a variety of problem-solving skills while exploring many aspects of the real number system.
 Algebraic and concrete mathematical models will be incorporated in strategies used to solve problems.
 Prerequisite: One year of algebra.